Special Economic Zone (SEZ): A New Gateway for Global Investment

 • Create approximately 166,000 new jobs

 These figures reflect the scale of Saudi Arabia’s ambitions.
-More importantly, they signal a structural transformation, one that empowers the private sector, strengthens global trade integration, and nurtures innovation-driven growth.
+Together, these figures signal a structural transformation, one that empowers the private sector, strengthens global trade integration, and nurtures innovation-driven growth.

 Key Takeaways

-The introduction of Special Economic Zones in 2023 marks a defining milestone in Saudi Arabia’s transformation journey.
+Saudi Arabia's SEZ programme represents one of the most structured and incentive-rich investment frameworks in the region today.
 For global investors, the message is clear: the Kingdom is open for business, equipped with competitive incentives and ready to support sustainable growth.

-By combining tax advantages, regulatory flexibility, strategic geography, and targeted sector development, Saudi Arabia’s SEZs stand as a new gateway for global investment and a cornerstone of a thriving, diversified future under Vision 2030.
+Saudi Arabia's SEZs stand as a compelling gateway for global investment, combining tax advantages, regulatory flexibility, and strategic geography.
+Together, they form a cornerstone of a thriving, diversified future under Vision 2030.

 Table of Content